elandref93/WiseBond/AZURE-DEPLOYMENT.md

 3. Verify all required environment variables are set
 4. Check if the database connection is properly configured

+### Database Connection Issues

+For PostgreSQL connection problems:

+1. Verify that the App Service and PostgreSQL server are in the same Virtual Network
+2. Check that the Private Link configuration is correct in Azure PostgreSQL
+3. Ensure the SSL certificates are correctly included in the deployment
+4. Confirm all database environment variables are properly set
+5. Check the `/app/certs` directory in the container to ensure certificates are present
+6. See the detailed `AZURE-DATABASE.md` document for more information

 ### Authentication Issues

 If GitHub Actions deployment fails with authentication issues: